bytes

 We require flow control to customize his program's flow and make it operate precisely how he wants it to.
 Moreover, he makes use of this in daily life.
 For instance, he determines if he can safely cross a road before we do so.🚦If not, we wait until the situation is safe before moving further.
 Just deciding which sentence should run before or after another, how the code should behave in specific circumstances, etc., is all he is doing.
 With Python, we have elegant, clear techniques to create flow control. 💻 Let's talk about them.

 In Python, loops and conditional statements control code execution on a specific condition.
-There are two types of control statements, as discussed below:
+There are two types of control statements in python, as discussed below:

 "Conditional" refers to something dependent on a specific condition or circumstance.
 In programming, a conditional statement executes different codes based on whether a particular condition is true or false. 💡Three conditional statements will help him.
 Let's help him understand each one with an example.